kurianbenoy/kurianbenoy-website/_posts/2021-01-01-booksread.md

 - High sschool English grammar and Composition
 - Good English - How to writie it
 - Make it Stick: The Science of Successful Learning https://www.goodreads.com/book/show/18770267-make-it-stick
+- The Juggling Act: Bringing Balance to Your Faith, Family, and Work (Pat Gelsinger)